sksusha8853/Hackistica-Code-to-Latex-Script/README.md

 ## USING THE APPLICATION

 The code files can be made to run locally on the system.
-One needs to download the .zip file of our codes from the github repo:  After extracting the files, one can navigate to the proper folders through the terminal.
+One needs to download the .zip file of our codes from the github repo:https://github.com/InquisitiveMe15/Hackistica-Code-to-Latex-Script.
+After extracting the files, one can navigate to the proper folders through the terminal.

-* Thereafter, create a virtual environment locally using `python -m venv name` and actiavte it using `name/Scripts/activate`
+* Thereafter, create a virtual environment locally using `python -m venv name` and activate it using `name/Scripts/activate`

 * Following, run `pip install flask` in the terminal and check for any other library that might be causing some difficulty on your system.